GabbyBarajasBroussard/diabetic-clustering-project/README.md

 ## Model:

 - Developed a baseline model.
-- Modeled train and validate data on OLS, Lasso Lars, and Polynomial Regression.
+- Modeled train and validate data on OLS, Lasso Lars, and GLM Regression Models.
 - Modeled test on Linear Regression.
 Deliver: